TurtlePay/architecture/README.md

 As with any blockchain system, a wallet must be maintained.
 The core functionality of a wallet is as follows:

-* Hold public & private keys
+* Hold Public & Private Keys
 * Scan blockchain transactions
   * Retrieve outputs meant for our keys
   * Track spendable outputs